ygood/multiple-lint-pkg/docs/index.md

 ---
-title: A static site based on dumi
+title: One has multiple lint types of PKG
 hero:
-  title: Site
+  title: multiple lint pkg
-  description: A static site based on dumi
+  description: One has multiple lint types of PKG
   actions:
     - text: Hello
       link: /